cestcedric/ComputedTomography/README.md

-Team #8: git repository for part 2 of the Praktikum: "Image Reconstruction and Visualization using C++"

-## Notes
+# ComputedTomography

+Lab course project "Image Reconstruction and Visualization using C++" The project was to build a "CT scanner".
+You can read and write to .edf files, this program will perform a CT-like "scan" using raytracing and display the volume described by the files.

-How to specifically use this application, additional exernal libraries or code you used etc.
+## How to use

-## Team Members:
- - Stefan Haninger <ga78vuq@mytum.de>
- - Cedric Stark <ga38fej@mytum.de>
- - Michael Sommersperger <ga78miv@mytum.de>
+You will need eigen, QT and to adapt the versions originally used in the project.